 Matt Lindley is…

 I am a freelance artist and graphic designer, based in Dallas, TX.
-My work history and a great deal of my time in college was spent in programming (my second love).
-However, after 20 years in corporate America, I realized that my personality does not mesh well with corporate office politics.
-After leaving all that behind me, I moved on to freelance web development and design.
+My work history and a great deal of my time in college was spent in programming (my second love) and data analysis.
+However, after 20 years in corporate America, I returned to art and design.
+After leaving programming, I moved on to freelance web development and design.
 This allowed me to express my artistic side, while staying [relatively] close to programming.
 In the end, however, art won out over everything else.
 I still do some web design, but the development part is minimal.